Safei-Ashraf/Custom-Template/README.md

 type of bug (fix, enhancement, ...etc.)

-All your files and folders are presented as a tree in the file explorer.
+All files and folders are presented as a tree in the file explorer.
 You can switch from one to another by clicking a file in the tree.

 ## Bug Handling